Joao4569/ocean-basket-restaurant/README.md

 1. Install Django version 3.2 which is the Long Term Support version of Django and recommended by Code Institute for the use on our projects.
 2. Installed gunicorn as the server to run Django on Heroku.
-3. Installed supporting libraries, dj_database_url and psycopg2 in order to run PostgreSQL.
+3. I Installed the supporting libraries, dj_database_url and psycopg2 in order to run PostgreSQL!!!!!!!!.
 4. Installed supporting library , in order to run cloudinary as storage for the project's images (dj3-cloudinary-storage)????

 ### Create new Django project and app

 1. Create requirements.txt file
-2. Create new blank Django project named ocean_basket
+2. Create new blank Django project and name it ocean_basket.
 3. Create new Django app called online_booking
 4. Add online_booking app to settings.py file of ocean_basket project
 5. Migrate changes to database after creating online_booking app